Agile-TNG/Agile-TNG.github.io/source/_posts/2014-04-02-agile-council.markdown

 by councils occurring at all levels, with each level maintaining pure autonomy from the one above it, as limited only by treaties.

-## The Parliament of Github?
+## The Councils of Github?

 An obvious question is how this kind of system can be enacted in a modern online social network, specifically github.
-It is fair to think of a github pull-request as a treaty proposal, but there is no equivalent of a parliamentary system on github today.
+It is fair to think of a github pull-request as a treaty proposal, but there is no equivalent of a council system on github today.
 Instead collaborators either work together in a single repository, effectively functioning as a single tribe, or assemble a feudal hierarchy of forks, sometimes hubbing on one base, or in larger projects constituting an informal management hierarchy.

-Work is going on within the Agile:TNG group to create a protocol, eventually to be automated, whereby a system of branches can represent the different states in the Parliamentary kanban, with a central repository pulling from forks as governed by the parliamentary protocol described above.
+Work is going on within the Agile:TNG group to create a protocol, eventually to be automated, whereby a system of branches can represent the different states in the council kanban, with a central repository pulling from forks as governed by the council protocol described above.

 A key challenge to be surmounted in effecting this is the protocol to apply to the distinction between a fork and a collaborator where the latter